NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

 Some of the differences that will be saved to disk are likely outliers, but mostly they should be small, perhaps on the order of 1 meter.

+The file

+   ba_align_ref/run-final_residuals_no_loss_function_raw_pixels.txt

+should also be examined.
+It has the ``x`` and ``y`` pixel residuals for each pixel.
+The norm of each pixel residual can be computed, and their median can be found (at some point this will be done automatically).
+Images for which the median pixel residual is larger than 1 pixel or which have too few such residuals should be excluded from running SfS, as likely for those the cameras are not correctly positioned.

 If, even after this step, the mapprojected images fail to be perfectly on top of each other, or areas with poor coverage exist, more images with intermediate illumination conditions and more terrain coverage